-2.2 Inpatient Payment Indices and Inpatient Deviation For Large Network Payors
+A. Inpatient Payment Indices and Inpatient Payment Deviations for Large Network Payors

-(a) The Inpatient Payment Indices shall be calculated for individual Large Network Payors by dividing the New Health System's 2017 inpatient Allowed Amounts for each Large Network Payor, by the sum of all DRG Relative Weights associated with such Allowed Amounts.
-The calculations, will provide a 2017 pre-Closing index of the respective Payors' average inpatient price per unit of DRG Weight.
-The Inpatient Payment Indices for each Large Network Payor shall be calculated as follows:
+(i) The Inpatient Baseline Amount shall be calculated for individual Large Network Payors by dividing the New Health System's Base Contract Year Inpatient Allowed Amounts for each Large Network Payor, by the sum of all DRG Relative Weights associated with Allowed Amounts.
+The calculation is as follows: